-Many individuals with intellectual disabilities (IDD) desire the same opportunities as any other student and wish to pursue a college education that provides the potential to achieve a more fulfilling and independent life.
+Many individuals with intellectual disabilities (ID) desire the same opportunities as any other student and wish to pursue a college education that provides the potential to achieve a more fulfilling and independent life.

-Nationally, students with IDD who are completing inclusive college programs are experiencing many of the advantages of higher education, including increased job diversity, higher wages, and greater independence.
-Choosing college and their own career path enables individuals with IDD to earn a living wage.
+Nationally, students with ID who are completing inclusive college programs are experiencing many of the advantages of higher education, including increased job diversity, higher wages, and greater independence.
+Choosing college and their own career path enables individuals with ID to earn a living wage.
+See this helpful resource guide from ThinkCollege.net to find out more.

 Your Role as an Educator